 In a world of miracle drugs and advanced medical technology, we can easily forget some of the most basic elements of health and wellness: the power of art, and how the beauty of words and images can help heal us.
 For over 20 years, Bellevue Literary Review has published contributions by those on the front-lines of healthcare—be they medical providers, patients, families, or caregivers.
-Learn how art and literature provides a bulwark against the vicissitudes of human frailty, with dispatches from the Covid Era and beyond.
+Learn how art and literature provide a bulwark against the vicissitudes of human frailty, with dispatches from the Covid Era and beyond.

 Join the Editor-in-Chief of Bellevue Literary Review and BLR writers in an exploration of the power of art to help both the ill and their health providers grapple with the medical and psychological challenges of illness.